bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 (Insert screenshot of space shot including volumetric shadows)

-Bevy's atmosphere now supports a raymarched rendering path that unlocks accurate views from above the atmosphere.
+Bevy's procedural atmosphere now supports a raymarched rendering path that unlocks accurate views from above the atmosphere.
 This means **Bevy 0.17** now has two atmosphere rendering modes to choose from:

 - [`AtmosphereMode::Raymarched`]
   - Ideal for cinematic shots, planets seen from space, and "flight simulator" type scenes